pwittchen/money-transfer-api/README.md

 API documentation
 -----------------

-- Start Docker Daemon if it's not runnig
+- Start Docker Daemon if it's not runnig: `sudo dockerd &`
-- Start application
+- Start application: `java -jar build/libs/app-1.0-SNAPSHOT-all.jar`
 - Run ReDoc: `./gradlew redoc` (if you're Windows user, run contents from the `redoc.sh` script manually)
 - Open website with documentation in the web browser: `http://localhost:9000`
 - Moreover, API is also documented by tests in `RestApiIntegrationTest` class